chadlavi/blog/puppies.md

 Welcome, weary traveller.

-This page has no content, so please enjoy these puppies.
+This page has no content, so please enjoy these adorable puppies.

 ![Adorable puppies](/blog/images/puppy.jpg)